BUSK and Kidscape work in partnership to help reduce bullying on home to school transport.

 If you think your child's transport provider should be using this course as part of their legally required CPC training modules, please let us know or tell the the transport company, the school or the local authority about it.
 The course is designed to protect everyone!
 See our Training page on this site for more details about the course content which can be printed off and given to any school transport stake holder.

-For more information on help that is available, please contact us on 01633 274944 or email email@example.com.
+For more information on help that is available, please contact us on 01495 981185 or email us at email@example.com.

 The Vodden Family's son, Ben, took his own life when he could no longer cope with being bullied on his school bus.
 Paul Vodden has campaigned for years to make the bus and coach industry more a ware of the issues drivers face on the school run and carried out a survey amongst drivers.
 For a copy of the Vodden Report visit this link: